H3-gg/25th-Anniversary-Champioships/eng/Regulations_of_the_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championship_tournament.md

 13. Using the same account by more than one person in the Championships is forbidden.

-14. Conversations between Participants during a Party should be limited to matters necessary for fulfilling the provisions of the Championship Rules, unless both Participants agree to engage in a different conversation.
+14. Conversations between Participants during a Game should be limited to matters necessary for fulfilling the provisions of the Championship Rules, unless both Participants agree to engage in a different conversation.

 15. Participants are prohibited from acting to the detriment of the Championships and the activities of the Organizers related to their conduct.

-16. Participants are prohibited from excessively prolonging a Party and abusing the timer during battles.
+16. Participants are prohibited from excessively prolonging a Game and abusing the timer during battles.

 ## 4. Gameplay

 1. Parties should take place via the HotA Lobby available in the Heroes III.
-If HotA Lobby is not available, Party can be played via Hamachi or Game Ranger.
+If HotA Lobby is not available, Game can be played via Hamachi or Game Ranger.

 2. Match preparation: